IrisLiu-00/dndnotes/_notes/Standalone/Lost Continent.md

 Campaign
 - What is the nature of the anomaly
 	- what makes it hard to access / why are they locked in
-	- big storm, cloud cover
+	- big storm, cloud cover. hardcore electrical storms. static electricity, high winds. journey to eye of the storm
 	- periodic volcano
 	- natural geothermal or nuclear reactors in the ground
 	- it only appears in the real world, once per year? pocket dimension